MacroFinanceHub/Skill-Biased-Structural-Change---Replication-Package/Bridging_WorldKLEMS/README.md

 ## Bridging_WorldKLEMS

 This folder contains the files used to *bridge* or produce consistent time series for labor compensation, hours worked, and employment in the World KLEMS data.
-The correction is needed to overcome the *discrete jumps* that arise in the data as a consequence of the change in the way the CPS, World KLEMS main data source, started measuring educational attainment in 1992 and classifying industries in 2002.
+The correction is needed as a consequence of the changes in the measurement of educational attainment and in industry classification applied by the CPS in 1992 and 2002, respectively.
+The CPS is the main data source of the World KLEMS.

 * **bridging_worldKLEMS_employment.do:** This .do file produces the *bridged* series for total employment.
     * **Inputs:**